Signal briefing / Regional ISP

 Operating Surface

 He serves as the public administrative and technical contact for RIPE‑registered network resources branded under the Sharenkov label, including AS200467 and the IP Sharenkov Alexey prefix blocks.
-This role grants authority to modify registry records and route objects, making him the visible point of control for those resources.
+This role grants authority to modify registry records and route entities, making him the visible point of control for those resources.

 Changes in his handle assignments, prefix origins, or upstream peers can signal resource transfers, policy shifts, or reconciliation problems that require investigation.
 Registry continuity helps analysts identify who is publicly accountable for routing reachability and abuse handling.